turingschool/bear-muffin-bird/README.md

 ## Existing Code

-Before jumping in to work, get a lay of the code base.
+Before jumping in to work, get a feel for the code base.
 Get the project up and running, explore what it does in the browser.
 Skim through the code so you have a feel for how the currently functionality has been achieved.

 ## Tasks

+With your partner, whiteboard/journal out a plan for how you will apprach the tasks before writing ANY code for that given task.

 **Level 1:** When a bear, muffin, or bird emoji has been clicked on, it should be removed from the DOM.